 Cat breeders often use inbreeding to predict how their kittens will look, particularly pedigree breeds.
 Inbreeding helps breeders keep track of their cats’ prestigious bloodlines while fixing their bad traits.
 They can also promise certain characteristics to buyers who are looking for something specific in a feline.

 However, inbreeding is not without its problems.
 Not only is it seen as ethically and morally wrong, but cats born through inbreeding can experience various health issues.

 Inbreeding increases the risk of genetic defects.
 Though more likely to occur in pedigree cats, all inbred cats are vulnerable.
 Inherited disorders arise due to abnormal genes that are passed down through the generations.
 They can be obvious at birth, while others may not develop or present themselves until later in life.

 The limited gene pool caused by continued inbreeding means that harmful genes become widespread, causing the breed to become sickly and weak.

 As a natural by-product, buyers aren’t usually willing to purchase a cat that displays obvious health issues, rendering the animal unsaleable.
 Breeders will often choose to put the animal to sleep because it doesn’t meet the requirements.

-Cats that are regularly bred with cats from the same bloodline will eventually start to produce litters that have more harmful health issues.
+Cats regularly bred with cats from the same bloodline will eventually start to produce litters with more harmful health issues.

 Classic overbreeding symptoms include small litter sizes that include only 1-2 kittens.
 These kittens may be born with a series of abnormalities, including a misaligned jaw, crooked nose, wonky eyes, and teeth and mouth defects.